EnriqueFolchBlasco/Luggo-Android-App/README.md

 **Luggo** is a final project (TFC) Android application developed using **Flutter**.
 This app aims to provide a smooth, user-friendly experience for managing moving services, incorporating modern design patterns and best practices in mobile development.
 The repository contains the full source code, including UI, backend logic, and integrations.

-Built with scalability and maintainability in mind, Luggo leverages a clean architecture with separation of concerns, making it ideal as both a production-ready app and a learning resource.
+Built with scalability and maintainability in mind, Luggo is a project I developed while learning, so it’s not perfect and may contain errors.
+Please keep this in mind.

 ---